diasporite/Turn-Based-RPG-Combat-System/README.md

 Each side can have up to 3 combatants.
 Turns are sorted in order of the combatants' speed stat - faster combatants will have their turns earlier than slower ones.
 The battle is won if all of the enemies are killed, while the battle will be lost if all of the current combatants on the player's side are killed.

+**Features**
+- Types - each combatant can have up to 2 elemental types.
+This affects what attacks they are weak, resistant or immune to.
+- Analysis panels - the stats of each combatant in the fight can be viewed, including any stat changes.